KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-repository)=
 [`repository`](conf-repository)

-Type: String, Available since: 1.10
+Type: String

-This option is used to specify the Git repository to download the source code for the module.
-Qt (and therefore qt) would need this option, as well as various KDE modules that are in the process of conversion to use Git.
+This option is used to specify the git repository to download the source code for the module.

 (conf-revision)=
 [`revision`](conf-revision)

-Type: String, Available since: 1.16
+Type: String

 If this option is set to a value other than 0 (zero), kde-builder will force the source update to bring the module to the exact revision